Tris123FC/Portfolio/2_stock_analysis/README.md

 From the distribution charts, we can see that each stock appears in roughly normally distributed with a low variance centred around 0 with a few extreme daily returns rates as a result of market fluctuations.

-We see from our previous analysis thaat all companies share identical trends, a correlation analysis might offer suggestions on the relations between each stock.
+We see from our previous analysis that all companies share identical trends, a correlation analysis might offer suggestions on the relations between each stock.

 ## **Correlation Relations between Tech Companies**